-Venue: Psychology Seminar Room (Room 511), 58 Hillhead Street, Glasgow G12 8QB (unless otherwise noted)
+Venue: Psychology Seminar Room 511, 58 Hillhead Street, Glasgow G12 8QB (unless otherwise noted)

-Seminars are normally followed by cheese and wine, plus dinner and drinks with the speaker and respondent for those who wish to attend.
-Talks marked ‘RTS’ are sponsored by the AHRC Rethinking the Senses Project.
+Seminars are followed by cheese and wine, plus dinner and drinks with the speaker and respondent for those who wish to attend.
 All welcome!

-To receive advance notifications of seminars, please subscribe to our mailing list or Like us on Facebook.
+To receive notifications of forthcoming seminars, please subscribe to our mailing list or Facebook page.

 Frank Durgin (Psychology, Swarthmore)

 ‘The angular expansion hypothesis of locomotor space perception’